If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 If you don’t already have a content team for your startup, it’s time to implement this.

-Make sure you have enough people at your own company invested in creating content so you can work to skyrocket your success in 2018.
+Make sure you have enough people at your own company invested in creating content so you can work to skyrocket your success.

 Connect all content to your goals.